Weather is life

 I wanted to know what these people look at and why forecasts bust.

-Hello Western Maine Weather.
+Hello, Western Maine Weather.

-Hello Pine Tree Weather in December 2016.
+Hello, Pine Tree Weather in December 2016.

-I don’t profess to be a great forecaster, or even a good one, but I’ve made it my passion to figure out how and why storms can over or under perform.
+I don’t profess to be a great forecaster or even a good one, but I’ve made it my passion to figure out how and why storms can over or underperform.
 The atmosphere is like an engine.
 You cannot understand it unless you know how to take it apart.
 My critical eye is good for something, and my understanding of Maine and how the weather happens here makes it all come together.
 I try to share my knowledge and teach readers the why.

 Thank you for being part of my journey.
 We’re all in this together.